mickem/nscp/docs/tutorial/core/index.rst

 Deploying nsclient++ and updating config file/plugins will be a major pain if not automated.
 We provide here guidance and free tool to deploy to all your Windows.
 Of course you may have already a solution like SCCM or LanDesk, which is no problem.
 All these tools does the same job:

  * remote copying files
  * Execute binaries or script
  * Watch for output error code
  * Return result.

 If you don't already own this tool, then we recommend to use the free version of PDQ Deploy.
 Yes, it's really free, only limited to 8 computers at same time.
 Yes, it's graphical and works great, even on Windows Core 2012.
 It can deploy both domain joined and workgroup, only need to provide credentials and source computer must have windows share access (firewall).

 .. note::
    You will need these tools after the initial setup, to maintain agents.
-So this won’t be a single one shot.
+So this won't be a single one shot.
    Except if you have less than 10 servers to monitors, we heavily recommend you to have a similar solution.

 PDQ Deploy install